 During the 1960s, Dr. L.E.
 Norton was the Director of Forensics, and both George Armstrong and Henry VanderHeyden were coaches.
 Dr. Norton had built a multi-faceted forensics program, with Debate, Discussion, Speech and College Bowl entries.
 By the 1960s, Bradley had a history of national success in all of those areas.

 In Debate, Bradley was one of three schools from the Midwest that traveled nationally, competing on the National Debate Tournament circuit.
 Bradley was consistently in late elimination rounds in national tournaments.
-In 1967, the Bradley squad won the NDT National Championship in Novice Debate.
-Also in 1967, a Bradley team was one of three undefeated Gold Medal teams at the National Championships.
-In addition, Bradley ran a debate camp in the summers of the 1960s, which was nationally recognized for its work with high school students.
+In 1967, the Bradley squad won the National Championship in Novice Debate.
+Additional, in1967 a Bradley team was one of three undefeated Gold Medal teams at the National Championships.
+Bradley hosted a debate camp in the summers of the 1960s, which was nationally recognized for its work with high school students.

-In Speech, Bradley competed nationally, including the Pi Kappa Delta National Championships in 1965 and 1967.
-Bradley was especially successful in Oratory and Extemporaneous Speaking, with medalists in both events at PKD Nationals.
+In Speech, Bradley competed nationally and won the Pi Kappa Delta National Championships in 1965 and 1967.
+Bradley was especially successful in Oratory and Extemporaneous Speaking with medalists in both events at PKD Nationals.

-In Discussion, Bradley was one of the benchmark programs.
-In 1965, Bradley won the national title in the National Discussion Tape Contest, in which teams competed via audiotaped submissions.
+In Discussion, Bradley was one of the benchmark programs in the country.
+In 1965, Bradley won the national title in the National Discussion Tape Contest in which teams competed via audiotaped submissions.
 Consistently during the late 1960s, Bradley was in the late elimination rounds in Discussion at national tournaments.

-Alongside all of this, Bradley won the G.E.
-College Bowl in November of 1969, with a five-week undefeated streak on the nationally televised broadcast.
-The College Bowl team was well stocked with forensics students, and Dr. Norton coached them.
+Bradley won the G.E.
+College Bowl in November of 1969 with a five-week undefeated streak on the nationally televised broadcast.
+The College Bowl team was comprised predominantly of forensics students with Dr. Larry Norton as coach.

 The other “larger than life” figure in the Bradley tradition is George Armstrong, Director of Forensics from 1973-1989.
-As Director of Forensics, Armstrong led the team to its first national team championships while at the same time possessing a personality that really cannot be described.
-Armstrong was a father figure to all who knew him… and just about everyone loved him.
-His classes were more therapy session than standardized education, and his coaching skills were not especially cutting-edge.
-However, as an administrator, educator, and life counselor, Armstrong was and is the defining standard.
+As Director of Forensics, Armstrong led the team to its first national team championship.
+Armstrong was noted for his academic classes that were more therapy session than standardized education, and his unique coaching skills.
+Armstrong led the Bradley University Speech Team to a level of national distinction through his skills as an administrator, educator, and coach.

 Buoyed by reclaiming both national team championships in 2012 at the American Forensics Association and National Forensics Association National Tournaments, the current members and coaches of the Bradley University Speech Team strive to honor and continue this proud legacy.
-A legacy of excellence garnering 39 Team Championships and 141 Individual Championships making the Bradley Speech Team the most successful forensics program in the nation.
+A legacy of excellence garnering over 40 Team AFA and NFA Championships and over 150 Individual AFA and NFA Championships making the Bradley Speech Team the most successful forensics program in the nation.
 While the current program continues to represent Bradley with all the necessary power and professionalism, they remain grateful to the University for its support of the program.